xmihol00/visual_calc/README.md

   -prMSER, --plot_results_MSER  Plot results of the MSER based classifier.
   -pr, --plot_results           Plot results of an ensemble of the multi-classifier and the MSER based classifier.
 ```
-Additionaly, we provide a GUI script (``GUI.py``), which lets you select an image from your local storage and displays the results of equations on it.
-We also provide testing images in the ``testing/`` directory and its subdirectories with the GUI script.

-### Examples of final script commands
+### Evaluation scripts
 ``python3 final.py -d                           `` - Pre-processes, cleans, augments and generates equations from the downloaded data sets, this **must be run first** before any of the following commands.
 ``python3 final.py -prMC -prMSER -pr            `` - Plots all results as bar plot of Levenshtein distances.
 ``python3 final.py -e MSER_classifier           `` - Evaluates the classifier on augmented data set and plots a confusion matrix.
 ``python3 final.py -e custom_recursive_CNN      `` - Evaluates the recursive CNN on augmented data set and plots a bar plot of Levenshtein distances.
 ``python3 final.py -eMC                         `` - Evaluates the recursive CNN on augmented and not augmented data sets and plots a bar plot of Levenshtein distances.

-``python3 final.py -t custom_recursive_CNN      `` - Trains the recursive CNN on augmented data.
+## Running the demo application
+``python GUI.py`` - Runs the graphical interface which allows you to select an image with equations and compute the equations within it.
+We also provide testing images in the ``testing/`` directory and its subdirectories with the GUI script.

 ### Screenshots of the GUI
 | ![](screenshots/GUI_start.png) | ![](screenshots/GUI_select_file.png) | ![](screenshots/GUI_results.png) |